-1. In these Regulations, unless the context otherwise requires:

-a) "the Code" means the Code of Conduct required under condition 26 below.

-b) "Council" means Exeter City Council.

-c) "Officer" means any person authorised in writing by the Council.

-d) "Customer" means any person visiting the premises other than employees or performers, whether or not they have paid for or intend to pay for services provided;

-e) "Licensable activities" means the activities permitted by the Sex Establishment licence.

-f) "Licensee" means the holder of a Sex Establishment licence under the Local Government (Miscellaneous Provisions) Act 1982.

-g) "Other contact of a sexual nature" means contact which can reasonably be assumed to be provided solely or principally for the purpose of sexually stimulating the customer.

-h) "Premises" means the premises licensed as a Sex Establishment.

-i) "Private booth" means a room, cubicle or other area used for private performance to individual paying customers or groups of customers, other than where the booth is fully and completely open on one side so that activities within it may at all times be clearly and readily supervised from a main gangway through the premises and so that at all times activities within it are recorded by fixed and dedicated CCTV cameras. j) "Rules for Customers" means the Rules required under condition 42 below.
+- 1. In these Regulations, unless the context otherwise requires: - "the Code" means the Code of Conduct required under condition 23 below. - "Council" means Exeter City Council. - "Officer" means any person authorised in writing by the Council. - "Customer" means any person visiting the premises other than employees or performers, whether or not they have paid for or intend to pay for services provided; - "Licensable activities" means the activities permitted by the Sex Establishment licence. - "Licensee" means the holder of a Sex Establishment licence under the Local Government (Miscellaneous Provisions) Act 1982. - "Other contact of a sexual nature" means contact which can reasonably be assumed to be provided solely or principally for the purpose of sexually stimulating the customer. - "Premises" means the premises licensed as a Sex Establishment. - "Private booth" means a room, cubicle or other area used for private performance to individual paying customers or groups of customers, other than where the booth is fully and completely open on one side so that activities within it may at all times be clearly and readily supervised from a main gangway through the premises and so that at all times activities within it are recorded by fixed and dedicated CCTV cameras. - "the Rules" means the Rules for Customers required under condition 23 below.

-k) "Sexual Entertainment Venue" shall have the meaning ascribed to it in the Local Government (Miscellaneous Provisions) Act 1982.

-I) "Staff" means all those working at the premises whether employed or self-employed, including performers and door supervisors.

-m) "Unclothed" means when breasts and/or genitals and/or anus are fully or partially uncovered.
-For this purpose "partially uncovered" includes being covered in a transparent material.
+- "Sexual Entertainment Venue" shall have the meaning ascribed to it in the Local Government (Miscellaneous Provisions) Act 1982. - "Staff" means all those working at the premises whether employed or self-employed, including performers and door supervisors. - "Unclothed" means when breasts and/or genitals and/or anus are fully or partially uncovered.
+For this purpose "partially uncovered" includes being covered in a transparent material. - "New Psychoactive Substances" means 'Psychoactive drugs which are not prohibited by the United Nations Drug Conventions but which may pose a public health threat comparable to that posed by substances listed in these conventions.'